Beth Darnall, PhD, is a Stanford professor, pain scientist, international speaker, evidence-based psychologist, and author.

 Other key highlights

-- She is a current scientific member of the NIH Interagency Pain Research Coordinating Committee.
+5. Scientific member of the NIH Interagency Pain Research Coordinating Committee (2021-2024)

-- She is Chief Science Advisor at AppliedVR, a digital therapeutics company that integrates her approach into an immersive, home-based pain treatment device that has been shown to impart lasting effects 6 months after use.
+9. Chief Science Advisor at AppliedVR, a digital therapeutics company that integrated my approach into an immersive, home-based pain treatment device that has been shown to impart lasting effects up to 2 years after use.

-Beth advocates against broad, forced prescription opioid tapering for people with chronic pain, and in 2018, she led a letter to the U.S. Health and Human Services that published in Pain Medicine.
-In 2022 she and co-author Dr. Howard Fields published an open access perspective in PAIN® that provided evidence against forced opioid tapering.
+I advocate against broad, forced prescription opioid tapering for people with chronic pain, and in 2018, I led a letter to the U.S. Health and Human Services that published in Pain Medicine.
+In 2022, along with co-author Dr. Howard Fields, I published an open access perspective in PAIN® that provided evidence against forced opioid tapering.

 Education